martinlejko/NSWI130-ASSys/features.md

 # Enrollments

+(Martin Lejko, Samuel Koribanič, Daniel Lopata, David Petera, Matúš Klečka, Adam Budai)

+The system is designed to manage student enrollments, including signing up for courses, viewing enrolled subjects, signing off, managing waiting lists, and other related administrative tasks.
+It enables easy communication between students, teachers, and administrative departments.

 ## Core features and responsibilities

-### Feature 1: Student enrolling to a subject
+### Feature 1: Student Enrolling in a Subject (Daniel Lopata)

+**User Story:**
-As a student, I want to enroll to subject because I want to get credits.
+As a student, I want to enrol in a subject because I want to get credits.

 #### Breakdown

-- Student opens dashboard
+1. The student opens the dashboard.
-- Student selects subject enrollment button
+2. The student selects the subject enrollment button.
-- Student filters out desired subject
+3. The student filters out the desired subject.
-- Student selects desired subject and clicks enroll button
+4. The student selects the desired subject and clicks the enrol button.
-- System checks prerequisities and capacity
+5. System checks prerequisites and capacity.
-- If the subject capacity is full, student is not allowed to enroll
+6. If the subject's capacity is full, the student is not allowed to enrol and is informed.
-- If the check is successful, student is informed about success and is enrolled to subject
+7. If the check is successful, the student is informed about the success and is enrolled in the subject.

 #### Responsibilities

+##### **System Presentation**
+- Display available subjects with relevant details.
+- Allow filtering and searching for subjects by various criteria.
+- Show feedback for successful or failed enrollment attempts.

+##### **Enrollments Processing**
+- Process enrollment requests by interacting with other modules.
+- Update the subject's enrollment records upon successful enrollment.
+- Handle enrollment state transitions, such as full capacity or pending prerequisites.

+##### **Data Analysis Responsibilities**
+- Track subject capacity in real-time to ensure accurate availability of information.
+- Analyze and manage enrollments to provide information to system administrators.

+##### **Validation Responsibilities**
+- Verify that the student meets all prerequisites for the selected subject.
+- Check if there is sufficient capacity in the subject before enrolling the student.
+- Provide clear error messages and reasons for denied enrollment requests.

+##### **Persistence Responsibilities**
+- Store updated enrollment data in the database.
+- Maintain records of all enrollments, including timestamps and student IDs.
+- Ensure that subject capacities are correctly updated after every successful or failed enrollment attempt.

 ### Feature 2: Study department checking prerequisites